fivexl/website/content/author/Artem Zhelezov/index.md

 ### Expertise
 * Applicaiton and data migrations to AWS
 * Networking and AWS organizations design
-* Constainer orchestraion using ECS
+* Container orchestration using ECS
-* Multi-Regional setup and architecting for Disaster Recovery
+* Multi-regional setup and architecting for Disaster Recovery
 * SOC 2 Compliance Assistance
 * Cost Optimization
 * CI/CD using GitHub Actions